Loader Image

 2. There is a name to define the aversion to the number 13: triskaidekaphobia.

-3. The Chinese associate the number “4” with death; Because of this, some of them avoid doing certain activities on that date – especially the riskier ones.
+3. The Chinese associate the number “4” with death; because of this, some of them avoid doing certain activities on this date – especially the riskier ones.

-4. Psychologists associate aversion to Friday the 13th with a feeling of “anomaly”.
-One of the reasons behind this is the breaking of number patterns: for example, there is no 13th month of the year.
+4. Psychologists associate the aversion to Friday the 13th with a feeling of “anomaly.”
+One of the reasons behind this is the number’s breaking of patterns: for example, there is no 13th month of the year.

-5. Studies indicate that 10% of the United States population (around 40 million people) believe in the date as something dangerous, negative.
+5. Studies show that 101% of the population of the United States (about 40 million people) believe that the date is something dangerous and negative.

 What is your opinion on “Friday the 13th”?